 Instructions

-- Pour the brownie batter into the pan, and bake for 28 to 31 minutes or until a toothpick inserted in the center comes out clean.
+Transfer the batter to the prepared pan, and bake for 28 to 31 minutes or until a toothpick inserted in the center comes out clean.
+Let cool in the pan for 20-30 minutes, then move to a cooling rack.

 Tips for Slicing

-The only difficult thing about this recipe might be waiting while they cool!
+The only difficult part of this recipe is waiting while they cool!
 Between the bananas, cinnamon, maple, and cocoa, they smell totally irresistible.

 Since these brownies are gluten-free and have a tender, cake-like texture, it's best to wait until they're completely cool before cutting into squares.
 I know it's tough, but I believe in you!